 - Look into joining an organisation like Men’s Shed — it’s an easy way to connect with people in the neighbourhood

 - Get out there.
 Exercising in groups and volunteering can do wonders for your mental health

-- Online ‘lived experience’ and ‘carer’ forums, run by SANE Australia, operate over the holiday period and are a great way to connect and get advice
+- Online ‘lived experience’ and ‘carer’ forums, run by SANE Australia, are a great way to connect and get advice

 - Other online and telephone services such as Beyond Blue and MensLine are available if you need some extra support or a compassionate person to chat to.

 It’s important to remember that loneliness is common and normal — you’re not alone.
 And just a single positive step can help you to reconnect with people around you.